portworx/px-docs/video/dcos.md

 redirect_from: "/video-dcos.html"
 ---

-* TOC
-{:toc}

 Portworx is available in the DCOS Universe.

-## Watch the video
+{%
+    include youtubePlayer.html
+    id = "hQojYux3ono"
+    title = "Running Portworx with DCOS"
-Here is a short video that shows how to configure and run Portworx with DCOS:
+    description = "Here is a short video that shows how to configure and run Portworx with DCOS"
-{% include youtubePlayer.html id=page.youtubeId %}
+%}

 ## See the Documentation